zdleaf/NLP-Classification/README.md

 classifiers and classifier parameters before ultimately training on the entire training data set and testing on the unseen test data.

-Please see the README document and code comments for more detailed instructions on how to run the IPython notebook and associated code.
+Please see the INSTRUCTIONS document and code comments for more detailed instructions on how to run the IPython notebook and associated code.

 Pre-Processing The Data